 So how did Edgeless accomplish high speeds, low costs, AND decentralization?
 By using a hybrid model.
 While their RNG runs on their own servers to maximize speed and get cost down, everything that is happening within their RNG is linked to the blockchain.
 Which means that all RNG operation are recorded publicly.
 This decentralizes the cheating factor since all outputs will be visible on a blockchain explorer.
 To read a more technical explanation of how this works, please refer to their whitepaper. https://github.com/EdgelessCasino/White_paper/blob/master/White_Paper.pdf

-Also, Edgeless is in the process of obtaining a full casino licence, including RNG certification.
-I hope you’re as excited as us about the Edgeless casino project which is planned to launch later in 2017.
+Also, Edgeless obtained a full casino licence, including RNG certification.
+I hope you’re as excited as us about the Edgeless casino project which launched in 2018.
 In any case, we’ll keep you up to date!